Last Updated on

 If you drive to Cherokee from Asheville at the right time (early in the morning for us!), you might stumble across an awesome spectacle.

 The elk of the Great Smoky Mountains National Park were reintroduced to the area in 2001 to increase their population back.
 Take a right after the end of the Blue Ridge Parkway and if you see cars parked, the elk are likely around.

 Note: Do not approach the elk or attempt to interact with them!
 These beautiful creatures can weigh up to 700 pounds and have been known to charge if they perceive a threat.

 Mingo Falls is also not too far from Bryson City, which is the perfect small-town getaway!
 Many folks come here for the Great Smoky Mountains National Park, but spend some time in the quaint downtown.
 You’ll find there’s plenty to do, eat, and stay in Bryson City!

 Speaking of the Smokies, the Clingmans Dome Observation Tower is one of many places inside that great park that you HAVE to visit.
 It’s right near the North Carolina-Tennessee border and if you visit on the right day, you can see up to 100 miles away.

 We wrote more about the awesome Clingmans Dome Observation Tower here.

 Our Thoughts and Yours, Too!

-We think Mingo Falls is the perfect short hike near Asheville and other spots in Western North Carolina.
+We think Mingo Falls is the perfect short hike near Asheville (perfect for a day trip!) and other spots in Western North Carolina.
 It’s an easy-to-reach waterfall, easy to photograph, and absolutely worth spreading the word about!

 Have you ever visited this awesome waterfall?
 What did you think of it?
 If you haven’t been yet, what are you waiting for?